OutSystems/docs-bestpractices/src/development/integrations/integrate-ecosystem.md

 *   Security testing
 *   User acceptance testing

-These test are handled within the Architecture Dashboard, the BDD framework.
+These test are handled within the AI Mentor Studio, the BDD framework.
  -->
 <!-- You can also configure [App Feedback](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Gather_user_feedback/Enable_user_feedback_for_apps?origin=d) in LifeTime so key users can send suggestions or report problems in an app, during the acceptance stage, deployment, and after release.  -->